Skip to main content

 Course outline:

 • The course will be based around knowledge-based teaching and learning to enable success in a major project.
-A number of minor projects will focus on the development of particular skills and knowledge, enabling success later in the year, both in the major project and examination
+Several minor projects will focus on the development of skills and knowledge, enabling success later in the year, both in the major project and examination

 • Students will gain experience of all areas of product development from identifying and writing a brief through to research, analysis, ideation and modelling skills to include CAD

-Special equipment and costs: All students will require an A3 folio to keep project work in, as well as a basic Graphics kit (approximate cost is $45) or similar.
+Special equipment and costs: All students will require an A3 folio to keep project work in, as well as a basic Graphics kit (approximate cost is $80).

-Continuation of subject: Cambridge A2 Level Design and Technology Graphics Products.
+Continuation of subject: Cambridge A2 Level Design and Technology Graphic Products.

 Form 7 – Industrial Design (NCEA Level 3)